AlternativeFFFF/Alt-F4/submissions/satisfactorio/satisfactorio.md

 [[Image: jetpack.jpg]]

 Drones allow for efficient long-distance transport of items.
 They're like Logistics Robots but actually good!
+Each drone can carry 9 stacks of items at once, waiting at the destination until they are all unloaded, before picking up any items that may be returned to the origin.
+They're blazing fast, reaching speeds over 240kmh!
+However, the loading and unloading process takes longer, making drones less effective for shorter journeys.

 [[Image: drone-port.jpg -- full canisters are sent out, empty ones are returned]]